 - Products bought most often: Products most often bought during the chosen time frame.

-Note that for product-based algorithms, you need to use a Product Collector to create a collection of product data (called a product store) that will feed recommendations.
+Note that for product-based algorithms, you need to use a Product Collector to create a collection of product data (called a product store) to feed recommendations.

 The following profile-based algorithms also take a "ramp up speed" setting, which allows BlueConic to react more quickly to any information that is being populated in the user profile.